How to Deal With Headaches in Children

 - You can also use peppermint oil to soothe nerves in order to relieve tension headaches.
 Mix a couple of drops of this essential oil in almond oil and massage the head.

 - Your child could also try aromatherapy with steam.
 Mix either a few drops of lavender oil or eucalyptus oil to relieve sinus headaches.

 - Cinnamon is also known to reduce headaches.
 Mix a pinch of the freshly grated spice in warm milk and have your child drink it every night before bed.

 - Clove has shown to reduce pain and can be chewed on during any time of the day.

 Self Help Tips for Children

-One of the things that can help your child deal with headaches is teaching your child different methods to help themselves in order to deal with or avoid headaches.
+One of the things that can help your child deal with headaches is teaching her different methods to help her deal with or avoid headaches.

 - Lying down in a dark room will help alleviate the pain and reduce the duration of the headache.

 - Putting a cold compress or even a moist, cool cloth across the forehead can reduce the pain.

 - Learning breathing exercises and practising them through the day.